UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/GAMESS_US.md

 Load the module using
 module load gamess/20170930

-Below is an example submitscript for Rackham, running on 40 cores (2 nodes with 20 cores each).
+Below is an example submit script for Rackham, running on 40 cores (2 nodes with 20 cores each).
 It is essential to specify the project name:

 #!/bin/bash -l
 #SBATCH -J jobname